 Returns showing membership by States as at 31st December each year are obtained for all trade unions and employee organizations.
 The affairs of single organizations are not disclosed in the published results and this has assisted in securing complete information. addition to the number of unions and of members, the following table shows the estimated percentages of wage and salary earners in employment who are members of trade unions.
-As current estimates of wage and salary earners in employment do not include employees engaged in rural industry or in private domestic service, the percentages have been calculated on figures obtained by adding to the end-of-year estimates the estimated number of employees in rural industry and in private domestic service based on figures recorded at the Population Censuses of 30th June, 1954 and 30th June, 1961.
+As estimates of wage and salary earners in employment do not include employees engaged in rural industry or in private domestic service, the percentages have been calculated on figures obtained by adding, to the end of the year estimates, the estimated number of employees in rural industry and in private domestic service recorded at the nearest available Population Census.
 For this reason, and also because the membership of trade unions includes some persons not in employment, the percentages shown in the table must be regarded as approximations.